carlcsaposs-canonical/foresight.foresight-cli/docs/testupload.md

 Thundra Foresight CLI Test Uploader
 ==========

-The Thundra Foresight CLI Test Uploader used to upload JUnit formated test reports to Thundra Foresight.
+The Thundra Foresight CLI Test Uploader used to upload test reports to Thundra Foresight.

 Installation
 ======